 Most importantly of all, the legal document that determines who owns a particular piece of, what is referred to as “Real Property,” which includes land, is called a “Deed.”
 The deed describes who the seller and buyer is, has the legal description of the property and any other restrictions or requirements.
 It will also have the notarized signature of the seller.
 In other words, it was signed in front of a notary who authenticated the signature although some states now allow remote, digital notarization.

 When you buy a lot or parcel of land somewhere, a new deed is prepared showing you as the buyer or “Grantee” and the seller as the “Grantor.”
 The new seller signs the deed with their notarized signature and the property is all yours.
 You don’t sign it until you sell and a new one is prepared.

 Deeds are typically recorded by the county, or sometimes city, in which the property is located.
 Each county in the US, and there are over 3,000 of them, has three departments you should be aware of.

 The “Recorder,” usually for a small fee, will record or make a copy of your deed and return the original to you.
 That information is then sent to the “Assessor” who uses it to determine the value of the property.
 That value is then used by the “Treasurer” to determine your property taxes.

 So, to buy a parcel of land, basically all you need to do is typically exchange some amount of money for a new deed.
-Now, there are many types of deeds with a Warranty Deed typically being the best, but they all serve the same purpose – indicating who owns the property.
+Now, there are many types of deeds with a Warranty Deed typically being the best, but they all serve the same purpose – to indicate who owns the property.